maim-lain/schooloflust/walkthrough.md

 Violet:
 help sessions 2 = charm = 3 and "cooking oil" from the food stall

-come into room with cut top
-There *was* were some sick stuff in there Big Bro!

-make the girl
-made the girl

-before 1st violet help session she has face when smiling instead of the frowning one or the suprised one

 hypno 2 quest, need to peek in hole at night